OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 #### Black-box Testing

-[Describe how to test for this issue using static and dynamic analysis techniques.
-This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]
+-- TODO [Describe how to test for this issue using static and dynamic analysis techniques.
+This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ] --

 #### Remediation

-[Describe the best practices that developers should follow to prevent this issue]
+-- TODO [Describe the best practices that developers should follow to prevent this issue "Testing Exception Handling"] --

 #### References

-- [link to relevant how-tos, papers, etc.]
+-- TODO [Add links to relevant how-tos, papers, etc.] --

 ### Verifying Compiler Settings